cgrymala/reveal-js-presentations/readme.txt

 1. Use the featured image as the background for this slide? - if you set a featured image for the slide, you can use that featured image as the background image for the entire slide.
 If you'd prefer to insert an image into the content of the slide (to be contained entirely within the slide), do so using the traditional "Insert Media" method, and leave this option unchecked.
 1. Use a custom background color for this slide? - if you want this slide to use a different background color than the rest of the presentation, you can choose that here.
 1. Use custom transition settings for this slide? - if you want to use a transition other than the one used for the overall presentation, you can enable this option.
 1. Custom CSS for this slide - any CSS entered into this box will be automatically prefixed with the slide's HTML ID, so that it only applies to this individual slide.
 The CSS in this box is run through a SCSS processor and minified before it's put on the screen, so you can use SCSS syntax within this box.
+The CSS is also wrapped in the ID of the slide prior to being processed, so any CSS in the box will apply specifically to that slide (because it's processed as SASS, you can simply start entering style definitions directly in the box without any selectors if you want to target the slide content area itself).

 == Other Notes ==